guerda/beets-statistics/README.md

 ## Intro

-A neat music library is a great thing.
+A well maintained music library is a great thing.
-Wouldn't be insights on such a library be great?
+Wouldn't insights on such a library be great?
 With [beets](https://beets.io) you can manage and relate your music files to MusicBrainz IDs with all their great metadata.

-What's this project, you can fire up a simple web page, which shows how many jazz albums you have, what the quality factor of your library is and how your top decade of music is.
+This project, _beets statistics_, offers a simple web page, which shows how many jazz albums you have, what the quality factor of your library is and what your top decade of music is.

-In order to work, beets-statistics needs a beets library.
+In order to work, beets-statistics needs a beets library, so you should import all your music files with beets first.

 ## What does beets-statistics look like?